chuchiy/phpex/README.md

 - high-order function based powerful middleware/plugin with flexible process chain
 - class method annotation and direct function based url routing with parameters and pattern matching
-- an all-in-one cycle object pass to request handler does input, output, lazy initialization dependency injection and more.
+- an all-in-one cycle object pass to request handler does request, response, lazy initialization dependency injection and more.
 - request handler can return String, Callable, Traversable, Generator, Stream.
 Just for your convenience
-- lazy template for real-world complex web page composition
+- lazy template for complex web page composition

 ## Installation